Jonathan-T17/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/delete.md

+# Delete

-# from bookshelf.models import Book
+from bookshelf.models import Book

 ## Delete the Book instance